There are many laws or rules that we are required to follow in life. Their purpose is usually to protect us and to protect our rights.

 - regulate library services management.

-- peace, order and good governance for the municipality
+- peace, order and good governance of the municipal district

 - a safe and healthy environment so the community can enjoy a quality of life that meets its expectations

-- the safe and equitable use and enjoyment of public and municipal places
+- the safe and equitable use and enjoyment of public places and Council land

-- the protection and enhancement of the amenity and environment of the municipality
+- the protection and enhancement of the amenity and environment of the municipal district

-- the fair and reasonable use and enjoyment of private land
+- the fair and reasonable use and enjoyment of private land, and

-- the uniform and fair administration of this Local Law.
+- the uniform and fair administration of the Local Law.